-If it is a matter of faith then why write letters to the editor attempting to discredit and refute my rebuttal letter?
-Would it not be better to rest in the belief that the God of faith, through the holy Spirit will take care of things?
-Surely God can take care of one lowly, insignificant, pimple on the ass, agnostic named Bruce?
+If it is a matter of faith, then why write letters to the editor attempting to discredit and refute my rebuttal letter?
+Would it not be better to rest in the belief that the God of faith, through the Holy Spirit, will take care of things?
+Surely God can take care of one lowly, insignificant, pimple-on-the-ass agnostic named Bruce?

-I would assume that Ron considers his weekly sermons to be subjective?
-After all he is preaching absolute truth in a subjective manner, yes?
-I don’t know of any preacher that would embrace such a claim, especially an Evangelical preacher.
-After all, the preacher is the man of God who speaks the word of God to the people of God.
-Not much subjectivity here.
+I would assume that Ron considers his weekly sermons to be subjective in nature?
+After all, he is preaching absolute truth in a subjective manner, yes?
+I don’t know of any preacher who would embrace such a claim, especially an Evangelical preacher.
+After all, the preacher is the man of God who speaks the infallible Word of God to the people of God.
+Not much subjectivity there.

 I find no conflict in the different responses to the agnostic because the different individuals have expressed their belief and experience (“Pascal’s Wager”) in the one, absolute God in different ways.
 Faith in Jesus Christ as the Son of God and the Savior of the world is truth and is experienced by individuals.

-Ron is being disingenuous here OR his two years in the Methodist church has worn down his Evangelical resolve.
+Ron is being disingenuous here OR his two years in the Methodist church have worn down his Evangelical resolve.
 I realize he is preaching to the choir here, but any cursory reading of the letters written in reply to either of my recent letters will reveal full-blown heresy.
 Is Ron suggesting that subjective heresy is fine as long as it is done with the right intention?
 If so, it is time to give all the heretics of the past a place at the orthodox table once again.
 Each of them had sincere intentions.
 They loved their version of Jesus.
-Welcome Brother Pelagius!
+Welcome, Brother Pelagius!

 This is why all Christians can describe some kind of personal experience, or relationship, with God through the Holy Spirit.
 Christian faith is an assent and obedience to the revelation of God.